 faster by providing a copy of the blockchain and your settings.

 Now open Dash Core and wait for blockchain synchronization to complete.
 Your wallet will be restored/upgraded and all balances should be displayed.
 You should ensure you have the correct password by trying to unlock your wallet from Settings > Unlock Wallet to make sure you can actually create transactions using your balances.
 If you have any problems with your balance not appearing, try to force a rescan of the blockchain by going to Tools > Wallet Repair and selecting Rescan blockchain files.
 Rebuild index may also help.
 Dash Core will restart and perform a full scan of the blockchain.

 At this stage, recovery is complete and you should make another backup using File > Backup Wallet or following the instructions here.
 If you have any further problems, try asking on the forum, Reddit or the #help-desk channel at Dash Discord.

-Similar to Dash Core wallet, Dash Wallet for Android can back up your wallet to a file.
+Similar to Dash Core wallet, Dash Wallet for Android can restore your wallet from a file.
 To restore this wallet on another device, simply copy the backup file to the